TonyLianLong/UnsupervisedSelectiveLabeling/README.md

 For further information regarding the paper, please contact [Xudong Wang](mailto:xdwang@eecs.berkeley.edu).
 For information regarding the code and implementation, please contact [Long Lian](mailto:longlian@berkeley.edu).

 ## News
+* Selected sample indices on USL-T are added for reference (note that USL-T is training-based and thus gives different results on different runs)
 * **Poster** and **video** are added (see above)
 * ImageNet scripts, intermediate results, final results, and FixMatch checkpoints are added
 * Provided CLD pretrained model and reference selections